endojs/Jessie/README.md

 [Defensive JavaScript (DJS)](http://www.defensivejs.com/)
 and
 [ProScript](https://github.com/Inria-Prosecco/proscript-messaging), as
-subsets similar in many way to Jessie, build to support mechanized formal reasoning by translation to [ProVerif](http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
+subsets similar in many way to Jessie, built to support mechanized formal reasoning by translation to [ProVerif](http://prosecco.gforge.inria.fr/personal/bblanche/proverif/).
 However, the designs are somewhat different, as are the goals of the